Ensure your clinical trials comply with the latest focus on GCP inspections and develop your own quality risk management principles and procedures

 An overview of risk management

-Risk-based QM system – what does this really mean?
+Risk-based Quality Management System (QMS) – what does this really mean?
 How does it look?

 Risk-based process/tools and techniques